Acorn Squash Recipe

 - Cut the acorn squashes in half and scoop out the seeds.

-- Place the squashes cut-side down on a baking sheet.
+- Place the squash halves cut-side down on a baking sheet.

 - Roast in the preheated oven for 25 minutes.